 Basic materials, such as aluminium, cement and steel, are central to our economies, but their production accounts for around 16% of European and 25% of global greenhouse gas emissions.
 It is therefore difficult to envisage how Europe can reach the commitments under the Paris Climate Agreement without significant emission reductions from the materials sector.

 While some incremental improvements of existing production technologies have been achieved in sectors such as steel and cement, they amount to only modest reductions.
 The large, and necessary, mitigation potentials linked to break-through process technologies, new materials, more efficient material use and recycling remain largely untapped.

 Since the end of 2016 the Climate Friendly Materials Platform analyses the transformation of basic material production and use to achieve carbon neutrality by 2050.
 Convened by Climate Strategies, it brings together leading think tanks and university research groups, including DIW Berlin (Germany), IDDRI (France), IIT-Comillas (Spain), IVL (Sweden), Radboud University Nijmegen (Netherlands), REKK (Hungary), Vrije Universiteit Brussels (Belgium) and WiseEuropa (Poland).
-Researchers collaborate with policy makers, industry representatives, practitioners in industrial decarbonisation and applied researchers for the development of a shared understanding of tangible policy options and eventually common policy action at the national and EU level to the overall goal of successfully decarbonise the European basic materials sector.
+Researchers collaborate with policy makers, industry representatives, and practitioners in industrial decarbonisation for the development of a shared understanding of tangible policy options, coherent policy packages and eventually common policy action at the national and EU level to the overall goal of successfully decarbonise the European basic materials sector.